trigaten/Learn_Prompting/docs/applied_prompting/mc_tutorial.md

 :::info
 Notice how the model reasons through the problem step-by-step.

-The specific term for this behavior is Chain of Thought: the model sequentially generates statements to reach an answer.
-This is similar to the concept of System 2 thinking (from Thinking Fast and Slow): the model defaults to system 1 thinking, but can chain system 1 thinking to arrive at a more methodological answer.
+The specific term for this behavior is Chain of Thought(@wei2022chain); the model sequentially generates statements to reach an answer.
+This is similar to the concept of System 2 thinking (from [Thinking Fast and Slow](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow)); the model defaults to system 1 thinking, but can chain system 1 thinking to arrive at a more methodological answer.
 :::

 ## Improvements